 Being an important part of sales enablement, sales playbooks can deliver higher revenue, shrink your sales cycle, and ensure consistent branding and messaging.
 Most organizations already have many parts of a sales playbook; but the key lies in organizing it neatly and making it easily accessible to your sales, inside sales, and partners.
-Wondering how to get started?
+Wondering how to create a sales playbook?
 Here’s what you need to know.

 1) Who Is the Owner?